 Talk to your healthcare team if you experience these or any other long-term effects of treatment.
 Think of pain management as an important part of any breast cancer treatment, and be sure to address it with your consultant/GP as part of your overall breast cancer recovery plan.

 There are many support arms out there for you.
 Psychologists, Physiotherapists, Lymphodema nurses, massage therapists, patient support groups and reputable websites.
 Please don't do this alone.

-For all your support needs contact breast cancer care.
+For all your support needs click on the pictures below.